(This article was originally published on the 27th of October 2017 and updated on the 28th of October 2021).

 - You can wait for the loan funds

-- You don’t mind using your home as collateral
+- You do not mind using your home as collateral

-Lastly, you might want to hold off on renovations if you can’t afford repayments for either type of loan.
-In this case, it’s best to play it safe, save up and renovate with cash.
-Other suggestions that you may be able to make are small modifications or try to do it yourself (DIY).
+Lastly, you might want to hold off on renovations if you cannot afford repayments for either type of loan.
+In this case, it is best to play it safe, save up and renovate with cash.
+Other suggestions that you may consider are small modifications or try to do it yourself (DIY).
 An example of a store that sells hardware at affordable prices is Mr.DIY.

 Need a funding for your home renovation?

 Check your loan eligibility for free with Direct Lending and we will help you realise your dream home.
 We are a personal loan platform catered especially for the civil servants.
 Our personal loans from bank & koperasi are also Shariah compliant.
 Receive extra funding as fast as 2 working days!